- Harvard Law School (J.D., 1984)

 Mr. Mukhey was named to the Southern California Super Lawyers list in 2007, 2008, 2009 and again in 2010 by Los Angeles Magazine.
 He has also been selected for inclusion in The Best Lawyers in America for 2007-2017 in the specialty area of corporate law.
 Mr. Mukhey has been named one of Southern California's best lawyers for 2009 by the Los Angeles Times Magazine for his work in Corporate Law.

 Mr. Mukhey joined Irell & Manella LLP in 1985 after graduation from Harvard Law School in 1984.

 Mr. Mukhey's transactions include the following:

-- Representation of Pinnacle Entertainment (formerly Hollywood Park, Inc.), an NYSE-listed gaming company, in various financing transactions, including numerous high-yield debt offerings totaling over $2 billion and several associated debt tender offers and follow-on equity public offerings totaling $740 million.
+- Representation of Pinnacle Entertainment in various financing transactions, including numerous high-yield debt offerings totaling over $2 billion and several associated debt tender offers and follow-on equity public offerings totaling $740 million.

-- Representation of Pinnacle Entertainment in a joint venture to develop a hotel and casino complex in southern Vietnam.
+- Representation of Pinnacle Entertainment in an investment of over $100 million in a joint venture to develop a hotel and casino complex in southern Vietnam.